-This crime statistics information is provided in accordance with State of Washington Senate Bill 66.26 and the federal "Right to Know: Student Campus Security Act" 20 U.S.G.
-Section 1092 known as the Clery Act.
+This crime statistics information is provided in accordance with the State of Washington (RCW 28B.10.569) and the Higher Education Opportunity Act: Title 20 U.S Code Section 1092 Disclosure of Campus Security Police and Campus Crime Statistics, also known as the Jeanne Clery Act.

 Per Federal Regulations (34 CFR Part 668), it is required that a copy of Eastern Washington University's Clery Act Report, otherwise known as the Annual Security and Fire Report, be provided to each employee and student.
 This report includes statistical information for the past three years concerning reported crimes which occurred on EWU's campus; certain off-campus buildings or properties owned or controlled by EWU and on public property within, or immediately adjacent to and accessible from, EWU's campus.
-The report also includes institutional policies concerning campus security issues, such as policies concerning sexual assault, alcohol use and other matters.
-You can obtain a copy of this report by contacting the EWU University Police at 509.359.6300, or by accessing the following web site: http://access.ewu.edu/Police/Annual-Safety-and-Fire-Report---Clery-Act.xml.
+The report also includes institutional policies concerning campus security issues, such as policies and or procedures concerning sexual assault, alcohol use, the Drug-Free Schools Act and other matters.
+You can obtain a copy of this report by contacting the EWU University Police at 509.359.6300, or by accessing the following web site: http://access.ewu.edu/Police/Annual-Safety-and-Fire-Report----Clery-Act.xml.